S.3533 - The Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2020 (“SECURE”)

 State legislatures have been and continue to be the venue for further legislative activity since state statutes require amendments to allow the use of electronic documents for business transactions.

 On the regulatory front, the Federal Housing Administration (FHA) significantly broadened the range of signatures that will be accepted as part of FHA mortgage processing.
-Also, the Consumer Financial Protection Bureau (CFPB) in August 2015 announced results of pilot projects demonstrating ways that the mortgage closing process can be improved, with special attention to making more parts of the closing process open to electronic signatures and formats.
+Also, the Bureau of Consumer Financial Protection (CFPB) in August 2015 announced results of pilot pojects demonstrating ways that the mortgage closing process can be improved, with special attention to making more parts of the closing process open to electronic signatures and formats.